drunktankpink/ways-of-working/docs/AWS/aws-naming-convention.md

 # Naming Conventions

-The purpose of this document is not for it to be adhered to by the letter, but to act as a guide which can be used to support the process of definiing naming conventions as well as highlight the reason why you should set and follow them.
+The purpose of this document is not for it to be adhered to by the letter, but to act as a guide which can be used to support the process of defining naming conventions as well as highlight the reason why you should set and follow them.

 ## Placeholders